 "I speak to people in my constituency who experience this kind of behaviour and it can have a significant impact on communities.

-"I am confident that the new legislation will give the police the discretion they need and I will be voting for it."'Perverse and harmful'
+"I am confident that the new legislation will give the police the discretion they need and I will be voting for it."

 The government's new anti-social behaviour bill, which is expected to be law by the new year, could see children locked up for breaching nuisance injunctions.